tinyplex/tinybase/site/guides/10_releases.md

 which list all the net changes and invalid attempts at changes that were made during the transaction.
 You will most likely use the contents of those objects to decide whether the transaction should be rolled back.

+Note: this API was updated to be more comprehensive in v4.0.0.

 ## v1.1.0